pmitros/school-committee/README.md

 organization perform at a very high level across a range of settings.
 I'd like to bring that experience to improve your schools.

-I'm also the proud father of a child now entering CPSD.
+I'm also the proud father of a child entering CPSD, and I've already seen several things which have concerned me.
 Making positive change happen quickly is an absolute top priority for me.
 That's why I'm running.

 How can I help?
 ---------------